Energy Consumption of Dataframe Libraries for End-to-End Deep Learning Pipelines:A Comparative Analysis: Results and Discussion

 \subsection{Energy Efficiency Analysis}

-Across all experiments, Polars consistently exhibits lower CPU energy consumption relative to Pandas and Dask when dataset sizes exceed a few hundred thousand rows.
+As shown in Figure \ref{fig:energy_profile}, the with datasets which are loaded using a DataLoader implemented with Polars, Pandas, or Dask.
+The data then passes through a data augmentation and handling stage before being used for model training and inference.
+An energy profiler monitors each stage of this pipeline through dedicated measurement components.
+CPU energy is measured using performance statistics, GPU energy is collected via pynvml, and memory usage is tracked for both RAM and VRAM.
+As shown in Table \ref{tab:op_energy_by_backend}, across all experiments, Polars consistently exhibits lower CPU energy consumption relative to Pandas and Dask when dataset sizes exceed a few hundred thousand rows.
 This suggests that Polars' parallelized, Arrow-native execution is more energy-efficient for bulk operations.
-Dask's energy consumption tends to exceed Pandas on small datasets due to task scheduling overhead, but scales better on very large, out-of-core workloads.
 GPU energy consumption remains largely invariant to the backend once data is loaded, as model computations dominate.
 However, Polars' faster data feeding results in slightly lower GPU idle time, marginally reducing total GPU energy.